winny-/love.js/readme.md

 ```
 love-js game.love game -c
 ```
-Build a game with the compatibility version (so that it runs on more browsers, but is a tiny bit slower if you use threads)
+Build a game with the compatibility version.

 ## Usage
 ```